Advent calendars are as much a part of the Christmas build-up as office parties and secret Santas.

-Mags, who has worked for Hull and East Yorkshire Hospitals NHS Trust for 18 years, started a collection for a reverse advent calendar on the ward after hearing about the man bringing up his four children single-handedly.
+Mags, who has worked for Hull University Teaching Hospitals NHS Trust for 18 years, started a collection for a reverse advent calendar on the ward after hearing about the man bringing up his four children single-handedly.

 She said: “The whole family had to flee their own country and they have been in Hull for three years.
 There are four young children and we’re trying to make sure we give the family a good Christmas.

 “Everybody on the ward has brought something in like tins of beans or spaghetti and packets of pasta.

 “We’ve managed to collect quite a bit so now, we’re going to try and collect some presents for stockings so the children have something to open on Christmas day.”